-While many in this field have established that heat or temperature stress in general is detrimental to vegetative and reproductive traits, the question remains: can plants evolve tolerance or other strategies to mitigate temperature stress quickly enough to track climate change?
+While many in this field have established that heat or temperature stress in general is detrimental to vegetative and reproductive traits in domesticated species, the question remains: can plants evolve tolerance or other strategies to mitigate temperature stress quickly enough to track climate change?
 First, selection for further trait divergence might not occur if species can acclimate to novel temperatures through phenotypic plasticity.
-However, acclimation would require a species to have evolved acceptable levels of phenotypic plasticity and the responses to cues that improve or maintain fitness.
-In the case that a species can not acclimate or track the climate through evolution of tolerance to a set of temperatures, populations in areas with temperature stress may face local extinction unless they have the potential to migrate to more favorable conditions- range shifts.
+However, acclimation would require a species to have evolved appropriate levels of phenotypic plasticity and the responses to cues that improve or maintain fitness.
+In the case that a species can not acclimate, populations in areas with temperature stress may face local extinction unless they have the potential to migrate to more favorable conditions- range shifts.
 Lastly, local conditions introduce the possibility of divergent selection to act on the genetic diversity already within the population.
-Adaptation would involve a shift in tolerance towards traits that improve the chances of survival or reproduction for individuals in a population experiencing thermal stress.
-For example, we would expect traits associated with tolerating cold in plant populations in a colder region to differ from populations in a warmer region.
-In a place for time substitution, local adaptation to region specific climate conditions can be studied as a proxy for how populations in areas of warming could respond to changes in climate.
+Adaptation would involve a shift in tolerance by evolution of traits that improve the chances of survival or reproduction for individuals in a population experiencing thermal stress.
+In a place for time substitution, local adaptation to region-specific climate conditions can be studied as a proxy for how populations in areas of warming could respond to changes in climate.

-Here we present the results of two experimental studies on Solanum carolinense, where we sought to understand how tolerant plants are to heat and cold and ultimately inform predictions of plant evolution in a warming environment.
+Here we present the results of two experimental studies on Solanum carolinense, where we sought to understand how tolerant plants from different latitudes are to heat and cold and ultimately inform predictions of plant evolution in a warming environment.
 Our objectives were to (1) determine if local thermal conditions have divergently selected for temperature tolerance traits between northern and southern latitudes or not and (2) experimentally test the effects of moderate heat (32°C) versus control (25°C) temperatures during flower and fruit development on phenotypic expression of pre- and post-pollination reproductive traits.
-We hypothesized that southern populations of Solanum carolinense evolved greater tolerance to moderate and extreme heat in reproductive and vegetative stages, because these plants have adapted to tolerate the extreme maximum temperatures and higher average temperatures.
+We hypothesized that southern populations of Solanum carolinense evolved greater tolerance to moderate and extreme heat in reproductive and vegetative stages, relative to northern populations, because heat extremes in the south select for thermotolerance.
 Conversely, we expected the opposite for plants from more northern populations – higher tolerance to extreme cold and lower tolerance to heat stress in general.

 Methods

-Solanum carolinense L. (Solanaceae), also known as horsenettle, is a weedy, herbaceous perennial that originated in southeastern North America.
+Solanum carolinense L. (Solanaceae), also known as horsenettle, is a weedy, andromonoecious perennial that originated in southeastern North America.
 All other species in this clade are neotropical, suggesting that this species likely arose through dispersal to North America and independent diversification.
-Once established in the southeast, Solanum carolinense utilized its natural adaptability and propensity to reproduce both sexually and asexually to expand its range north- and west-ward (Figure 3).
+Once established in the southeast, Solanum carolinense utilized its natural adaptability and propensity to reproduce both sexually and asexually to expand its range north- and west-ward into colder and hotter environments (Figure 3).

 Figure 1.
 Map of the distribution of Solanum carolinense (grey dots), northern (blue dots) and southern regions (red dots), and populations of origin for plants in this study.
 The populations Frontenac (top blow-up, blue) and Prairie Island (top blow-up, purple) were in the northern region and the populations Cemetery (bottom blow-up, red), Oil Patch (bottom blow-up, orange), and Reserve (bottom blow-up, green) were located in the southern region.